donnemartin/donnemartin.github.io/content/system-design-database.md

 * **Eventual consistency** - the system will become consistent over a period of time, given that the system doesn't receive input during that period.

 In addition to choosing between [SQL or NoSQL](#sql-or-nosql), it is helpful to understand which type of NoSQL database best fits your use case(s).
 We'll review **key-value stores**, **document stores**, **wide column stores**, and **graph databases** in the next section.

+#### Key-value store

+> Abstraction: hash table

+A key-value store generally allows for O(1) reads and writes and is often backed by memory or SSD.
+Data stores can maintain keys in [lexicographic order](https://en.wikipedia.org/wiki/Lexicographical_order), allowing efficient retrieval of key ranges.
+Key-value stores can allow for storing of metadata with a value.

+Key-value stores provide high performance and are often used for simple data models or for rapidly-changing data, such as an in-memory cache layer.
+Since they offer only a limited set of operations, complexity is shifted to the application layer if additional operations are needed.

+A key-value store is the basis for more complex systems such as a document store, and in some cases, a graph database.